AutoCanada Inc. (TSE:ACQ)

 Cash Flow Challenges

-Declining free cash flow indicates difficulties in generating cash from operations, which may hinder the company's ability to fund future growth.
+Declining free cash flow indicates difficulties in generating cash, which can hinder reinvestment and debt servicing, affecting future growth.

 AutoCanada (ACQ) vs. iShares MSCI Canada ETF (EWC)